dream-lab/wicm/README.md

 This evaluates the basline ICM platform that is used for comparison in our paper.

 With Graphite ICM and Hadoop deployed, you can run your first ICM temporal graph processing job.
 We will use the **Earliest Arrival Time (EAT)** algorithm from the EuroSys paper for this example.
 The job reads an input file of an interval graph in one of the supported formats and computes the earliest arrival path from a provided source node.
-We will use `IntIntNullTextInputFormat` input format, which indicates that the vertex ID is of type `Int`, the time dimension is of type `Int` with no edge properties. `Text` implies that the file is in text format.
+We will use `IntIntNullTextInputFormat` input format, which indicates that the vertex ID is of type `Int`, the time dimension is of type `Int`, with no (`Null`) edge properties, and `Text` implies that the input graph file is in text format.

-A sample graph [`sampleGraph.txt`](https://github.com/dream-lab/wicm/blob/main/build/graphs/sampleGraph.txt) has been provided in `build/graphs` with ~30,000 nodes ~1,000,000 edges.
+A sample graph [`sampleGraph.txt`](https://github.com/dream-lab/wicm/blob/main/build/graphs/sampleGraph.txt) has been provided in `build/graphs` with ~30,000 nodes ~1,000,000 edges. `======> Animesh: How did we generate this graph?
+Its properties (powerlaw?)`
 Each line is an adjacency list of one source and one or more sink vertices of the format `source_id source_startTime source_endTime dest1_id dest1_startTime dest1_endTime dest2_id dest2_startTime dest2_endTime ...`.
 To run the `EAT` algorithm, the Giraph job script `runEAT.sh` has been provided in [`build/scripts/giraph/icm`](https://github.com/dream-lab/wicm/tree/main/build/scripts/giraph/icm).
 The job script takes 4 arguments:

  1. source : The source vertex ID from which the traversal algorithm will start (e.g., `0`)
  2. perfFlag : Set to `true` to dump performance related log information, `false` otherwise (e.g., `false`)